 1) Small Scale Mesh Points: Each query of extra-small, small, medium, and large size retrieves an average of 0.00104%, 0.100%, 1.03% and 8.85% of the process's assigned mesh points.
 Even at this small scale, a few libraries run into errors and are thus not included in the results.
-First, although FLANN and PCL can use GPUs, with 4 NVIDIA Tesla V100 GPUs with a total of 64 GB RAM, they run into out of memory errors.
-In addition, since they are the only two libraries that support GPUs it is not possible to perform a true cross-library comparison of this capability.
+First, although FLANN and PCL can use GPUs, they are only designed to make use of a single GPU (16 GB RAM) and therefore run out of memory due to the combined size of the raw mesh data and the index.
+In addition, since they are the only libraries that support GPUs it is not possible to perform a true cross-library comparison of this capability.
 Next, the CGAL range tree experiences out of memory errors.
 Finally, none of the ANN configurations complete within 24 hours.
-We therefore include results only for the query sizes that complete in these 24 hours.
+We therefore include results only for the query sizes that complete in 24 hours.